pharmbio/robotlab/cellpainter/sop.md

    - For dry runs when the incubator is not set up for experiments: turn off and have it slightly open for a while to let it cool down.

    - When the incubator is set up for experiment: ask Polina.
-The proceduce will include removing the water with a suction pump.
+The procedure will include removing the water with a suction pump.

 ## Configure BioTek protocols and add time estimates for them